finn-chan/calendar-engine/README.md

 docker run -it --rm \
   -v $(pwd)/config:/config \
   -v $(pwd)/data:/data \
-  calendar-engine
+  calendar-engine once
 ```

-On first run, a browser will open to complete OAuth2 authorization.
-After authorization, token files will be generated.
+On first run, follow the authorization URL in the output to complete OAuth2 authorization.
+Token files will be saved to `data/`.

 **Subsequent Runs:**